IsaacFapohunda/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a shell that creates a file named exactly
+a script that displays the third line of the file iacta